Last updated: November 15, 2025

 The trend-filtered MACD crossover strategy

-• The logic: A longer-term moving average, like the 50 EMA, is used as a “trend filter” or “boss.”
-Exponential moving averages are preferred in this role as they react faster to recent price changes.
+A longer-term moving average, like the 50 EMA, is used as a “trend filter” or “boss.”
+Exponential moving averages are preferred in this role, as they react faster to recent price changes.
 If the price is above the 50 EMA, search exclusively for buy signals.
 If it’s below, only sell signals should be sought, waiting for a bearish confirmation.

-• Trend confirmation: To confirm a trend, price must be trading above a 50-period moving average that is sloping upwards.
+• To confirm a trend, price must be trading above a 50-period moving average that is sloping upwards.
 This is a non-negotiable rule.

-• The entry trigger: One should look for when the MACD line makes a clear cross above its signal line.
-This must happen while price remains on the correct side of the 50-period average.
+• One should look for when the MACD line makes a clear cross above its signal line.
+This must happen while the price remains on the correct side of the 50-period average.

-• Stop loss: Your stop loss should be placed just under the most recent swing low.
+• The stop loss should be placed just under the most recent swing low.

-• Take profit: You can target a key resistance level or aim for a fixed risk-to-reward ratio, such as 1:2.
+• Target a key resistance level or aim for a fixed risk-to-reward ratio, such as 1:2.

 5.2.
 Strategy 2: MACD divergence with support and resistance